tdalbertson/100-days-of-code/log.md

 **Thoughts:** However, I was able to study and learn a few new things.
               For example, I learned a bit more in C++ about arrays and the "range-based for loop" that iterates once for each element in an array.
               I was able to test a small example through an online C++ compiler.
-              The sytax: for (dataType rangeVariable : array) statement;
+              **The sytax: for (dataType rangeVariable : array)** **               statement;                      **
               I also reviewed some more things about Python and continued my Python Udemy course.
+              **Quick Update!**
+              I noticed I didn't like typing each git command to push changes in my project so I made a shell script to do it for me.
+It also gathers the user's comment before pushing!

 **Link(s) to work**
 1. [Check Splitter App](https://github.com/tdalbertson/check_splitter)